ihollander/js-fundamentals-playlist/README.md

 This README is meant to compile all the resources in one place for your first weekend learning Javascript.

-Your primary source material for the weekend will be a series of Scrimba videos, which are linked in the sections below.
+Your primary source material for the weekend will be a series of [Scrimba videos](#scrimba-videos), which are linked in the sections below.

-There are also some recommended assignments you have access to on Canvas to give you some hands-on practice with the topics covered in the videos.
+There are also some [recommended assignments](#recommended-assignments) you have access to on Canvas to give you some hands-on practice with the topics covered in the videos.
 The JS Fundaments assignments are mixed throughout several sections within the Phase 3 material; so you'll find notes below on which assignments to prioritize.

 It's important to use the assignments to practice writing Javascript code, so don't skip out; but you also aren't expected to complete all the assignments.

+## Scrimba Videos

+### Intro

+- [Intro][intro] - 3:28

+### Data Types

+- [Data Types: Primitives][data-types-primitive] - 7:30
+- [Data Types: Non-Primitives][data-types-non-primitive] - 12:33
+- [Variables][variables] - 5:09
+- [Object References][object-references] - 8:27
+- [Equality and Type Coercion][equality-and-coercion] - 10:38

+### Functions

+- [Intro to Functions][intro-to-functions] - 8:11
+- [Callback Functions][callbacks] - 15:36
+- [Scope][scope] - 13:17
+- [Closures][closures] - 16:25
+- [var and Hoisting][var-and-hoisting] - 11:54

+*NOTE*: Callbacks, scope, and closures are tricky concepts!
+Don't expect them to make total sense the first time you watch these videos.
+Watch them once to get acquainted, and come back to them when you've had more time with Javascript to reinforce your understanding.

 ## What You Should Know In Week 1